-Senior Vice President - Head of Finance
+Senior Vice President- Head of Finance

-Mr. Yaser Mudhafar has over 19 years of extensive experience in the Islamic banking industry.
+Mr. Yaser Ismaeel Mudhafar has over 20 years of extensive experience in the Islamic banking industry.
 His most recent position was Assistant General Manager - Chief Financial Officer at Khaleeji Commercial Bank for more than 12 years where he established, developed and managed the Financial Control Department and Internal Control at the Bank.
-Prior to Khaleeji Commercial Bank, he worked at Kuwait Finance House- Bahrain in the Financial Control Department.
-Mr.Mudhafar is a member of American Institute of Certified Public Accountants (AICPA) and he holds the title of Certified Public Accountant (CPA) of the State of Michigan, USA.Mr Yaser is an Executive MBA graduate of the University of Bahrain and he has Certified Islamic Professional Accountant (CIPA) title from the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).
+Prior to Khaleeji Commercial Bank, he worked at Kuwait Finance House - Bahrain in the Financial Control Department.
+Mr. Yaser Ismaeel Mudhafar is a member of American Institute of Certified Public Accountants (AICPA) and holds the title of Certified Public Accountant(CPA) of the State of Michigan, USA.
+He is an Executive MBA graduate of the University of Bahrain and holds the Certified Islamic Professional Accountant (CIPA) title from the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).

-Mr. Qutub Yousafali
+Mr. Nader Mahmood